-- Bovine and porcine insulins are no longer recommended formulary choices for initiation but may be prescribed for patients already established on therapy.
+- Porcine insulins are no longer recommended formulary choices for initiation but may be prescribed for patients already established on therapy.

 - Apidra (insulin glulisine) may be used for patients using an insulin pump or those already using the Solostar device.

-- The NPSA have issued a Rapid Response Report for the safer use of insulin.
-See here for the report.
+- NHS Improvement have issued a safety alert for risk of death from incorect use of insulin.
+See here for the alert.

 Devices for formulary choices

 || Pen for cartridges

 || Prefilled Pen

 || HumaPen Savvio